-Broad consultation spearheaded by the CCC and supported by the ORTCP Safeguards Officer and Communication Officer, will be held.
-Among the groups to be consulted are the Vendors and Minibus

-Drivers' Associations, the National Council on Public Transportation, the Transport Board and the residents in the project area.
+Consultation spearheaded by the SCC and supported by the ORTCP Safeguards Officer and Communication Officer, will be held.
+Among the groups to be consulted are the Vendors and Minibus Drivers' Associations, offices, business owners and residents in the project area.
 Due to the existing Covid-19 situation where gatherings are limited to ten persons, consultations in small-group sessions of no more than ten persons will be held utilizing social distancing protocols.
 If in-person meetings are not permitted, meetings can be conducted through platforms such as Zoom and Skype.
 The contact information for the Social Safeguards Officer will be provided to the major stakeholders to allow them an easily accessible channel for expressing concerns about the project.
-A television and radio publicity drive will be used to keep users of the provision market and of the bus service, as well as the general public and more specifically persons in vulnerable groups such as persons with disabilities informed of the progress of construction activities as well as to promote the Grievance Redress Mechanism (GRM).
+There are at least two (2) radio stations in Soufriere which have a very large listenership which can be utilized to disseminate information about the project to the wider community and more specifically persons in vulnerable groups such as the elderly and persons with disabilities informed of the progress of construction activities as well as to promote the Grievance Redress Mechanism (GRM).